Authors Joaquin Alfredo-Angel Rubalcaba, Jose R. Bucheli, and Camila Morales evaluate the labor supply behavior of US-born Hispanic youth.

-As our comments demonstrate, most dark patterns are merely modern renditions of practices already covered by long-standing laws against deception, fraud, and unfairness.
+Dark patterns are essentially modern versions of practices already prohibited by long-standing laws against deception, fraud, and unfairness.

 This piece summarizes research on the costs and benefits of 287(g) programs and The Secure Communities Program.